vangpache/learn-python3/README.md

     mylist[3] --> 4
     mylist[4] --> 5
     ```
-    - indices start at 0
-    - lists are iterated using 'for' and 'while' loops

     *ex: for loop (similar to for of loop)*
     ```
             for x in mylist: